 But that’s just the beginning.
 Beyond the lodge, there’s a slew of other kid-friendly activities and offerings that make a family vacation effortless and something they’ll never forget.
 Who could forget experiencing the makes of a real Winter Wonderland?

 This cozy, wood-paneled restaurant has deep armchairs and a crackling fire – perfect for pulling out a classic game of Monopoly and seeing who can acquire the most properties.
 If a bambino goes bankrupt, Maggie’s (open from noon to 9:30 p.m.) serves a warm ginger cake with lemon ice cream and gingersnap streusel to soothe any sore losers.
 The shelves are also stocked with puzzles, checkers, and chess.

 2.)
 Riding the Lake Placid Toboggan Chute

 After pulling an old-fashioned sled up a 30-foot-high converted ski jump trestle, little ones can tuck their feet for a front-row seat to whiz more than 1,000 feet, skittering across the frozen surface of Mirror Lake in the heart of Lake Placid.
-The Lake Placid Toboggan Chute is open from noon to 4 p.m. and 7 to 9 p.m. on Fridays and Saturdays, and noon to 3 p.m. on Sundays in the winter; prices (children $5, adults $10) include the toboggan rental.
+The Lake Placid Toboggan Chute is in full swing by early February and entertains children and adults alike throughout the winter months.
+You can’t beat this great way to spend the afternoon or morning, with ticket prices (students $10, adults $15) including the toboggan rental and unlimited rides!

 3.)
 Visiting the Imagination Station